-- Student who fail to attend classes for 14 consecutive days without notifying the College verbally or in writing of their intent to drop, shall be terminated 14 days after the student's last day of physical attendance. - Failure to meet the College's rules and standards of conduct. - Failure to meet financial obligations to the College. - Unsatisfactory attendance preceded by reprimand, probation and suspension. - Failure to maintain a 75% grade average on both written exams and practical applications and/or failure to maintain at least 85% attendance. - Misrepresentation of personal information on contracts or documents. - Failure to meet any of the condition as set forth and agreed to in the Enrollment Agreement. - Should the student disagree with the decision of the Director; an appeal must be filed within 10 business days. - a.
-An appeal committee will be formed and provide written notice to the student of its decision within 15 days. - b.
-The appeal committee will be comprised of 3-4 staff members in different departments.
-Each member of the appeal board must sign a confidentiality agreement. - c.
-The decision of the committee shall be final.
+- Student who fails to attend classes for 14 consecutive days without notifying the College verbally or in writing of their intent to drop, shall be terminated 14 days after the student's last day of physical attendance. - Failure to meet the College's rules and standards of conduct. - Failure to meet financial obligations to the College. - Unsatisfactory attendance preceded by reprimand, probation, and suspension. - Failure to maintain a 75% grade average on both written exams and practical applications and/or failure to maintain at least 85% attendance. - Misrepresentation of personal information on contracts or documents. - Failure to meet any of the condition as set forth and agreed to in the Enrollment Agreement.